 IFAC's Financial Statements are prepared in accordance with International Public Sector Accounting Standards® (IPSAS®) and include an independent auditor’s report.View 2019 Financial Statements View 2018 Financial Statements View 2017 Financial Statements View 2016 Financial Statements View 2015 Financial Statements View 2014 Financial Statements View 2013 Financial Statements

 - Constitution & Bylaws

 IFAC's Constitution and Bylaws detail the responsibilities and authority of IFAC's Council, Board, and Board subcommittees.
 They also address IFAC’s mission, membership requirements, and the election/appointment of IFAC Officers.
 These documents were revised in 2013 to ensure that IFAC continues to embrace best practices and enable timely action by improving governance structure, clarifying the roles and responsibilities of IFAC in standard setting in the public interest, and ensuring IFAC continues to have broad representation from all parts of the profession.
-These versions of the IFAC Constitution and Bylaws were approved by the IFAC Council in February 2014, and a subsequent revision of the IFAC Bylaws was approved by the IFAC Council in November 2017.
+These versions of the IFAC Constitution and Bylaws were approved by the IFAC Council in February 2014, and subsequent amendments were approved by Council in 2017 and 2019.